 Many cities and counties in California provide additional sick time or looser accrual restrictions.7

-Note that if you are severely under stress and are risking burnout, see a doctor.
-It may be possible to take off work by using sick days or through Disability Insurance (DI).
+If you have exhausted your paid sick leave, you can take unpaid sick leave under the CFRA (discussed below).8 It also may be possible to take off work by using sick days or through Disability Insurance (DI).

 Kin care leave